Two policemen, militant killed in Egypt

 The militants were "among the dangerous elements of the terrorist group Ansar Bayt al-Maqdis, which was planning to target police and military facilities and the security forces", the ministry said.
 The police seized weapons including explosive belts, automatic weapons, hand grenades and ammunition.

-Around 500 people have been killed in attacks since last July, mostly policemen and soldiers.
+Attacks claimed by Islamist militants have killed around 500 people since last July, mostly policemen and soldiers.
 The threat has been compounded by a flow of weapons from neighbouring Libya.

-"The state ... is in a fierce war against the forces of terror and extremism that want to obstruct the country's path," Prime Minister Ibrahim Mahlab said in comments posed on an official Facebook page on Wednesday.
+Another militant group called Ajnad Misr, or Soldiers of Egypt, has also claimed responsibility for attacks.

 The police officer killed near Cairo on Wednesday was named as Brigadier General Ahmed Zaki.
 State media said he was killed outside his home in 6th of October City, 32 km (20 miles) outside Cairo, when a bomb placed under his car went off.